Microsoft Excel integration

 // Start streaming

-When making numerous remote requests it’s far more efficient to use websockets rather than HTTP, where possible.
-Also, websockets support two-way communication which is preferable to long polling.
+When making numerous remote requests it’s far more efficient to use the Websockets API rather than HTTP, where possible.
+Also, the Websocket API supports two-way communication which is preferable to long polling.

-// Initialise the websocket connection and listen for messages
+// Initialize the websocket connection and listen for messages

 let updateValue: number;